2015 Bihar Legislative Assembly election: National Democratic Alliance

-Bhartiya Janata Party (BJP) used 243 GPS-monitored raths (modified Boleros) and video vans in the election.
+The Bharatiya Janata Party (BJP) used 243 GPS-monitored raths (modified Boleros) and video vans in the election.
 The BJP also set up a monitoring headquarters in Patna to track the movement of the GPS-equipped vehicles which will visit 40,000 villages in all 243 constituencies.
 The campaign was kick-started by Prime Minister Narendra Modi in Muzaffarpur on 25 July, where he also inaugurated the permanent campus of IIT Patna in Bihta.
 The BJP election exercise also involved three lakh volunteers.
 Modi held his second election rally in Gaya on 9 August and his third rally in Arrah and Saharsa on 18 August.
 Modi announced a Rs 1.25 lakh crore package for Bihar.
 He addressed his fourth rally in Bhagalpur on 1 September.
 Bollywood actor Ajay Devgan also campaigned for the BJP.
 Modi addressed several rallies after 25 October in several constituencies.

 In a rally in Buxar on 26 October, Modi vowed to defend reservation of Dalits, STs, OBCs.
 He said of the Mahagathbandhan that it was trying to hatch a conspiracy to carve out a sub-quota on the basis of religion as the Supreme Court of India has said reservation cannot be more than 50%.
 On 27 October, in Bettiah, he again accused Nitish Kumar and Lalu Prasad Yadav of diluting the share of SC, ST and OBC.
 It promoted the view that an attempt was being made to take the reservation of Dalits and other OBCs and give it to other minorities.
 Union Finance Minister Arun Jaitley also agreed with Modi's assertions that the idea of reservations on the basis of religion is fraught with danger.
 On 1 November, Modi repeated the allegations that the two leaders came together in July 2005 to demand a review of the policy to provide for religion-based reservation.
 A video dating from 2005 which was leaked showed Lalu was asking for a quota for Muslims.
 On 3 July, BJP announced its seventh morcha, the BJP OBC Morcha, reportedly in regards to the election.

 On 11 June, Jitan Ram Manjhi announced his party Hindustani Awam Morcha alliance with the NDA for the election.

 On 14 September, the NDA announced its seat distribution: BJP got 160 seats, LJP got 40 seats, RLSP got 23 seats and HAM got 20 seats.
 The NDA did not announce any chief ministerial candidate.
 BJP announced the names of 154 candidates in three lists.
 Caste played a major role in distributing tickets.
 BJP also accommodated five candidates of the Hindustani Awam Morcha.
 Later, the BJP gave the Imamganj seat to HAM for Majhi is contesting and BJP reduced its seat tally to 159.
 On 1 October, the BJP released its manifesto.